Course - French grammar and phonology 1 - FRA1210

 - Are proficient in elementary syntactic analysis and morphology

-- Can recognize French tense forms
+- Can master the use of French tense forms

 - Can explain basic differences in Norwegian and French word order